Imports

 orYEAR_MONTH_DAY

-. - marketableContactImport: the marketing status of contacts in your import file.
-This is used only when importing contacts into accounts that have access to marketing contacts.
+. - marketableContactImport: an optional field to indicate the marketing status of contacts in your import file.
+This is only used when importing contacts into accounts that have access to marketing contacts.
 To set the contacts in the file as marketing, use the value

 true